 - I like to sprinkle a little feta cheese over each person’s lamb (trust me, it’s the icing on the cake).

-- Serve with fresh crusty bread or these simple 2-minute olive oil toasts (literally the easiest side ever).
+- Serve with Greek bread (it’s amazing!) or these simple 2-minute olive oil toasts (literally the easiest side ever).

 - How about some tsatziki sauce to go on the side?
 If you want to keep things super simple, use plain Greek yogurt as the ‘sauce’ instead (I often do this).